 Bruxism is when a person involuntarily grinds their teeth or clenches their teeth.
 It is a common symptom of a temporomandibular disorder (TMD), commonly known as TMJ.
-While it can take place when a person is awake and perhaps experiencing a lot of stress, most of the time it occurs while the person is sleeping.
-Some people do not have any symptoms and do not even realize they are grinding their teeth.
-Worn down teeth due to grinding can easily be seen and diagnosed by your dentist at a regular checkup.
+While it can occur when a person is awake and perhaps experiencing a lot of stress, it occurs most of the time while the person is sleeping.
+To learn more about our TMJ treatment options, see Periodontal therapy.

 Other Causes of Worn Teeth

 Abrasion is another way teeth can become worn down.
 Tooth enamel is the hard outer layer of the tooth that protects the tooth from decay.
-Abrasion takes place when enamel is worn away by the tooth coming in constant, repeated contact with a foreign object.
+Abrasion takes place when the enamel is worn away by the tooth coming in constant, repeated contact with a foreign object.
 This can happen if a person has a pierced tongue or lips.
 It can also be caused by constant chewing on objects such as fingernails, pens, etc. Brushing your teeth too aggressively can also lead to abrasion.

-Citrus fruits such as lemons, limes, and oranges as well as some candy contain citric acid.
+Citrus fruits such as lemons, limes, oranges, and some candies contain citric acid.
 Soda, tea, and coffee all contain harmful acids.
 People who suffer from bulimia expose their teeth to stomach acids.
 While occasional exposure to these kinds of acids is typically okay, repeated exposure can cause teeth erosion.